HackinGuy/image2emoji/README.md

 # Image to Emoji

-A tiny educational project that demostrates transforming an image to a similar image made of emojis.
+A tiny educational project that demonstrates transforming an image to a similar image made of emojis.

 Full documentation and details (in Hebrew) can be found here: